loda-lang/loda-programs/programs/oeis/list1.md

 * [A125200](http://oeis.org/A125200) ([L16 program](125/A125200.asm)): n*(4*n^2 + n -1)/2.
 * [A125201](http://oeis.org/A125201) ([L08 program](125/A125201.asm)): a(n) = 8*n^2 - 7*n + 1.
 * [A125299](http://oeis.org/A125299) ([L13 program](125/A125299.asm)): Numbers starting with a consonant.
+* [A125521](http://oeis.org/A125521) ([L24 program](125/A125521.asm)): a(n) is the minimal difference between two distinct n-digit numbers with property that when one of them is typed into a calculator and rotated 180 degrees, the other one is seen.
 * [A125577](http://oeis.org/A125577) ([L08 program](125/A125577.asm)): a(0) = 1; for n >= 1, a(n) = n^2 - a(n-1).
 * [A125592](http://oeis.org/A125592) ([L28 program](125/A125592.asm)): Evil numbers (A001969) multiplied by 2.
 * [A125641](http://oeis.org/A125641) ([L13 program](125/A125641.asm)): Square of the (3,1)-entry of the 3 X 3 matrix M^n, where M = [1,0,0; 1,1,0, 1,i,1].